Sunday, March 21, 2010 |

 Jason Shelton (aka, "4409") arguing against Pearce's unconstitutional bill

-State Senator Russell Pearce's police state/bigot bill is under siege by the Libertarians and Ron Paul Republicans over at Ernie Hancock's Web site Freedom's Phoenix.
+State Senator Russell Pearce's police state/bigot bill is under siege by the Libertarians and Ron Paul Republicans over at Ernie Hancock's Web site Freedom's Phoenix

-As I've blogged previously, Hancock sent out a mass e-mail last week with a link to an article by Freedom's Phoenix columnist John Green attacking SB 1070/HB 2632 as a back door to the Real I.D.
+, Hancock sent out a mass e-mail last week with a link to an article by Freedom's Phoenix columnist John Green attacking SB 1070/HB 2632 as a back door to the Real I.D.
 Act and a national identity card.

 In them, Pearce blamed Hancock for the bill being left in limbo in the House Committee of the Whole.
 (The bill's expected to come back up this Tuesday, March 23, but it's not yet on the calendar at the time of this blog post.)